-- Fence sections make nice trellises.
+Fence sections make nice trellises.

-- An old folding ladder looks charming with flowers growing up the step
+	- An old folding ladder looks charming with a flowering vine growing up the step

 	- Baskets – everybody has an old basket or two lying around.
 It makes a homey container.
 Or, break out the bottom and set it inn the garden as a support for leggy plants.

 	- Found objects are the sculptural ornamentation of the free garden.
 Old tools, architectural salvage, any old thing can be used to add interest to your garden.

 	Once you get into the whole Free Garden way of thinking, new ideas abound.
 It become almost a game and the joy of finding a new freebee far exceeds the pleasure derived from just going to a store and buying something.
 So, happy free gardening, get mooching!